jsanon01/cryptocurrency/log.md

 ### === What is Fundamental Analysis? ===

-1) -------- Fundamental Analysis  --------
+### 1) -------- Fundamental Analysis  --------

 Fundamental Analysis is a method of evaluating a cryptocurrency in an attempt to measure its intrinsic value.

 Fundamental Analysis refers to qualitative and quantitative factors. such exaple is:

-- 1st look at the financials, the project, busniess plan, and other... in cryptocurrency, it is the same.
-You research the coin and evaluate if it can be a good investment or not.
+- 1st look at the financials, the project, busniess plan, and other...
 - Qualitative factors reside in research and due-diligence
 - Quantitative factors dwell in market capitalization, circulating and max supply, and the volume of transactions.
+### => In cryptocurrency, it is the same meaning you research the coin and evaluate if it can be a good investment or not.

-2) -------- Research and Due-Diligence --------
+### 2) -------- Research and Due-Diligence --------